Token Reward Metrics

 Token Calculation based on Satellite No. and Satellite SNR

 Each satellites’ SNR (signal noise ratio) will be recorded.
+Effective satellite number means, only SNR >= 32 satellites will be counted.

-Reward ratio = 100%, if effective satellite number >= 30;
+Reward ratio = 100%, if effective satellite number ≥ 30;

-Reward ratio = 0%, if effective satellite number <=20;
+Reward ratio = 0%, if effective satellite number ≤ 20;

 Reward ratio = (30-x)/10, if effective satellite number is between 20 to 30.

-Proposed Reward Ratio Upon Approval of GIP6:
+New Reward Ratio Since Approval of GIP6:

 Reward ratio = 0%, if effective satellite number ≤26 (<80% RRR as proposed in GIP6).